Joystream/joystream/content-directory-schemas/README.md

 - Filename restrictions described in **_Input files naming_** section
 - The requirement of knowing the class id (ie. when defining the references in `inputs/schemas`)
-- Some of the code runs on the assumption that there is only one schema for each class, which is very limiting
+- Some code runs on the assumption that there is only one schema for each class, which is very limiting
 - Inside `input/entityBatches` we cannot reference entities that are part of a latter batch (batches are ordered by class id)
 - `Vector<Reference>` property type is not yet supported when parsing entity batches